Infinity8sailor/MusicAi/README.md

 `npm run package`

 ## Motivation
 I really don't have natual sense of music but as a listener I love to listen songs.
 I mostly like the chill and vocal based songs rather than too loud and rapp stuff but it also depends on mood as well.
 Sometimes, I just feel like keep listening to that one song for eternity :D itself.
 I really appreciate the efforts put into it and the motivation behind, also understand its hard to keep giving the same vibes all the time.
 Sometimes, I just put one song on loop and still dont get bored with it.
-So, I had an idea that if I have a lot of favorite songs and specific favorite part from that song and I just put them all together it will be really good.
+So, I had an idea that if I have a lot of favorite songs and specific favorite parts from those songs and If I could just put them all together it will be a really good idea.

 ## End-Goal
 An application which takes the path to songs and create database for
-- [ ] Auto generate small clips
+- [ ] Auto generate small clips [ Regions ]
 - [ ] Play small clips in sync and with rythm
 - [ ] auto generate mashups, given the params like tempo, key, mood, singer, etc.

  Songs => Demixed =>   Regions  => Patching ( mashup ).

 Source => UVR  IO => Clustering => Auto/Manual Tools.

+# Methods
+## Create a patch for two regions with pre-trained models
+  - Idea is to take two regions and create a patch with pre-trained models
+    - How ?
+  - Pre-Trained models
+    - AudioCraft from meta
+      - Its text to sound/music generator [ doesn't fit out purpose ]
+    - Magenta
+      - Its library to play and experiment with notes.
+## Genre/note/bpm Detection and patching
+  - Look for the models, to get info about regions and then play the matching info regions or patch it.
+## Use Of transformer
+Just like the LLM models, those are trained on the sequece of the text to generate the text.
+We can use same approach to train the transformer model to fill the patch we need.

+## v0.3
+### MusicAi with intergrated UVR. [ CUDA support ]

+## v0.2
+### MusicAi with intergrated UVR.
+- [ ] Look for Adv ways to cluster the vocals
+  - [ ] Auto save clusters as Regions
+- [x] Minor UI Update
+- [ ] Separate Tab for normal music player/ patch player and more..
+  - [ ] Insights Tab
+    - [ ] feature extractor like tempo, key, sampling rate
+  - [ ] Mega Wave : React Router/mounting stuff

 ## v0.1
 ### MusicAi + UVR + Clustering